 -If the livestock/poultry is deceased, preserve the carcass(es) and kill/injury site until the municipal investigator has seen them and agrees that they can be destroyed or disposed of.

 -Taking colour photos of the injuries and/or wounds sustained and the location where the carcass was found is recommended.
-These photos can be submitted as additional evidence and will be included as owner-supplied photos.
+These photos are submitted as evidence and will be included as owner-supplied photos.
 These will be used in the review process as long as the pictures align with the evidence gathered by the municipal investigator.

 For more information on the Ontario Wildlife Damage Compensation Program visit the Ministry of Agriculture, Food, and Rural Affairs website.

-Overview of OWDCP Program Updates 2017: The presentation is intended for Municipal staff, Municipal/Territorial Investigators who are involved in the delivery of the OWDCP, and Livestock/Poultry Owners who can apply to the program.
-This presentation will walk through the updates to the Ontario Wildlife Damage Compensation program (OWDCP), that came into effect on January 1st, 2017 .
+The presentation is intended for Municipal staff, Municipal/Territorial Investigators who are involved in the delivery of the OWDCP, and Livestock/Poultry Owners who can apply to the program.
+This presentation will walk through the updates to the Ontario Wildlife Damage Compensation program (OWDCP), that came into effect on January 1st, 2017.